agiledev-students-spring2023/final-project-restaurant-item-rating-project/CONTRIBUTING.md

 Sprints will be 2 weeks in duration.

 ## Daily Standups:
-- Daily standups will occur on Saturdays at 11 am and Wednesdays at 12 pm.
+- Daily standups will occur on Sundays (virtual) at 11 am, Wednesdays (in-person) at 5:30 pm, and Friday (in-person) at 1 pm.

 - Saturday meetings will be held via zoom, and Wednesday meetings will occur at Bobst.
 Attendance from all team members is required.
 Absences are allowed as long as they can communicate 24 hours prior to the meeting.